-A14-118 Transitional K/Kindergarten Definition [New Policy 4/2015; Revised 10/2018]
+A14-118 Transitional K/Kindergarten Definition [New Policy 4/2015; Revised 10/2018; 11/2023]

-Transitional kindergarten is defined as the first of a two-year kindergarten program.
-References to kindergarten in the Education Code may include transitional kindergarten programs.
-The entrance age requirement for transitional kindergarten is defined by the state law.
+Transitional kindergarten (TK) is defined as the first of a two-year kindergarten program.
+References to kindergarten in the Education Code include transitional kindergarten programs.
+TK is considered a grade separate from Kindergarten.
+As such, it must have a curriculum separate from kindergarten.
+The curriculum is to be the adopted North American Division Early Childhood Education Curriculum, which is aligned with the North American Division Early Childhood Developmental Standards.